The Goddess of Spring: Home media

 Disney released several collections of Silly Symphonies short films on VHS, DVD and Laserdisc.
-In the United States, The Goddess of Spring appeared on the VHS tape Cartoon Classics : First Series : Volume 13 : Fanciful Fables.
+In the United States, The Goddess of Spring appeared on the VHS tape Cartoon Classics: First Series: Volume 13: Fanciful Fables.

-It was also featured on the DVD versions of It's a Small World of Fun - Volume 4, Snow White and the Seven Dwarfs Platinum Edition, Walt Disney Treasures: More Silly Symphonies, Volume Two. and Walt Disney Animation Collection : Volume 4 : The Tortoise and the Hare.
+It was also featured on the DVD versions of It's a Small World of Fun - Volume 4, Snow White and the Seven Dwarfs Platinum Edition, Walt Disney Treasures: More Silly Symphonies, Volume Two and Walt Disney Animation Collection: Volume 4: The Tortoise and the Hare.
+It was also included in bonus on the Blu-ray Diamond Edition of Snow White and the Seven Dwarfs.

 In Japan, The Goddess of Spring appeared on Laserdisc on More Silly Symphonies, Donald Duck's 50 Crazy Years, Goin' Quackers, and Scary Tales.
 In Germany, France and Italy, the short film was released on VHS on Verrückte Musikanten, Silly Symphonies Volume 1, and Silly Symphonies Volume 2, respectively.